Skip to main content

 You should get emergency housing if the council thinks you are in priority need.

-Find out who qualifies for longer term housing.
+Find out who can get longer term housing.

 What is priority need?